josh-works/futbol/readme.md

 - Be "advanced" enough that someone who's about the level of a Turing grad a few months (or a year) out of Turing will still glean things of value.
 - Exemplify design considerations expressed in the various Ruby books I have lying around.
 - Learn some super useful things about exploring in Git how files evolve over time.
+- Find opportunities for focused applications of Ruby/Object-Oriented Design best practices.
+I've no doubt I'll make some sub-optimal implementations, and in time (maybe weeks/months from now) I'll read about some refactoring pattern, and I'll find a way to implement it in this project.

 ### Constraints